devtut/generate/docs/python/bitwise-operators.md

 ## Bitwise OR

-The `|` operator will perform a binary &quot;or,&quot; where a bit is copied if it exists in either operand.
+The `|` operator will perform a binary =or,= where a bit is copied if it exists in either operand.
 That means:

 ```
 # 0 | 0 = 0